 Institutions shall make awards to qualifying educational assistants based on financial need.
-Awards shall not exceed $6,000 per academic year for more than 5 years.
+Awards shall not exceed $6,000 per academic year for no more than 5 years.

-The scholarship shall continue as the recipient maintains satisfactory academic progress at the an eligible educational institution, but in no event shall the recipient receive the scholarship for more than five academic years.
+The scholarship shall continue as the recipient maintains satisfactory academic progress at the eligible educational institution, but in no event shall the recipient receive the scholarship for more than five academic years.

 The amount of the scholarship award to the recipient shall be based on financial need not exceed $6,000 per year.

 The New Mexico Higher Education Department in consultation with the New Mexico Public Education Department surveyed educational assistants regarding experiences, challenges and expectations surrounding the GYOT program.

 How do I apply?
 Contact the institution you would like to attend to learn about their application process and timeline.

 Can a student who has completed a baccalaureate degree but does not have educational credientials particiapate in GYOT Scholarship?
 Yes.